Iteatime/Acrabadabra/README.md

 ### 3 Dev Server :

-* To test your code you can run:
+* To test your code you can run :
     `npm run dev`

  By default, the front runs on `localhost:4200/`, and the back on `localhost:9000/`.

-## How the deployment is achieved :
+## Continous deployment :

-When a branch is pushed to this repo that trigger a deploy process on Netlify and, depending on it's name, this task is achieved following difrents way defined on the netlify.toml file.
-After a successful building, netlify assign a URL based on the site name prefixed with the branch name, exept `master` which recive the prod URL.
+The code pushed on this repo is continously deployed to [Netlify](https://www.netlify.com/).

+`master` is the production branch.
+What you push there is built and sent live [here](https://acrabadabra.netlify.com/).

+Any other branch or pull request will be automatically deployed too.
+Check out [Netlify documentation](https://www.netlify.com/docs/continuous-deployment/) to learn more.